‘Star Wars 8: The Last Jedi’: Cast Member Daisy Ridley Bait And Switch Victim, Josh Gad Presses Movie Title Meaning

 Chances are the movie’s title was made obscure on purpose, according to Inverse, and Star Wars fans have been debating on whether or not Luke Skywalker or Rey are the last Jedi(s).
 It seems that Rey had shown some significant signs in a few scenes in The Force Awakens.

-To clarify and according to Inverse the word is considered both plural and singular which puts it into the same real world category of words such as sheep, moose, fish, cod, and a limited amount of other words in the English language.
+To clarify and according to Inverse, the word is considered both plural and singular which puts it into the same real world category of words such as sheep, moose, fish, cod, and a limited amount of other words in the English language.

 It’s official.
 Star Wars: Episode VIII is titled #TheLastJedi.
 Let the theorizing begin. pic.twitter.com/k6aPsI8y5V